How to find simple interest in Python

 compare_investments(investment, interest_rates, 5)

-• It uses .items() to unpack each investment's name and rate during the loop.
+• The function uses a for loop with .items() to efficiently unpack each investment's name and rate from the dictionary.

-• Inside the loop, it calculates the simple interest and total return for each scenario.
+• Inside the loop, it calculates the simple interest and adds it to the principal to find the total return.

 Creating a loan analysis dashboard with accelerated_payment